Risk Management

 In this example you can see a risk matrix consisting of two dimensions.
 Impact, and probability.
 Each dimension has a scale indicating the severity of the impact and the likelihood of the risk.

-Phase 3: Risk Evaluation
+Stage 3: Risk Evaluation

 In the final phase, organizations evaluate the analyzed risks to determine which ones need immediate attention and resources.
 This decision-making process involves comparing risk levels against the organization’s risk appetite and threshold levels to prioritize management efforts.